Texas state legislation enacted in 1923 tasked the members of the

 to provide oversight of the Houston Pilots.

-Legal Department members also work with the Board of Pilot Commissioners-appointed Pilot Board Investigation and Recommendation Committee, comprised of members from the Houston Pilots Association, the Port of Houston maritime industry, and the Port of Houston Authority; and nonvoting advisory members from the U. S. Coast Guard.
-This committee conducts investigations and hearings of complaints and incidents, and recommends action to the Board of Pilot Commissioners.
+Legal Department staff members also work with the Pilot Board appointed Investigation and Recommendation Committee.
+The committee includes voting members of the Houston Pilots Association, the Port of Houston maritime industry, the Port of Houston Authority, and nonvoting members from the United States Coast Guard.
+The committee institutes investigations or hearings or both to consider casualties, accidents, or other actions that violate the Act or Rules, and recommend action to the Pilot Board.

 The Port of Houston Authority’s Chief Officer of Health, Safety, Security and Environmental chairs both committees and the Pilot Administration Manager serves as Compliance Coordinator.